How to create successful email marketing design

 It’s important in any industry to get the right emails out to your clients every time, and this starts with email design.
 It doesn’t matter if you opt to custom build your email template, use a design off the shelf, or even opt for a singular image template; you need to ensure it meets your clients’ needs and includes the required details.
-Here are some quick tips to meeting these needs.
+Here are some quick tips for meeting these needs.

 Nobody likes to look at a boring old email that doesn’t have any call to action.
 If your email design isn’t eye-catching with direction as to what the client should do, then it’s possible the email will simply be ignored.
 Think for a moment of the number of emails you have received which were too dull you basically ignored, or on the opposite end of the spectrum were too cluttered with design elements that you ignored them?

 Getting the balance right to have both an eye-catching design without too many elements is a struggle, but well worth the trouble.
 If you’re worried about the balance of your new email design, run it by some impartial individuals to critique it.

 Branding your email templates is essential.
 It absolutely must have your company logo front and centre to make your business identifiable, and if possible, continue the design on from your primary website design to add some continuity.
 By taking these steps you’re setting up some brand recognition which can only be a good thing.

 Not all email clients will correctly display all emails, and some users will disable display images in their email client.
 The trick to working around this problem is to make a web version available for all emails you send.
 Include a link in the header of the email stating “View web version” and link them off to their web browser to view the email there.
 Subscribers may not use it all that often, but it adds flexibility.

 Include business details

 This is a must within Australia; always include your Business Name, ABN and as many contact details as possible.
 Not only are some of those details required under the Australian Electronic Transactions Act, but it helps build trust with those you are contacting.